MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-3.md

    In this case, you can see that the service has been allocated the **192.168.0.152** IP address.

 4. Open Microsoft Edge and after accepting the defaults, you should be able to navigate to that IP address.
-Note that it may take a few minutes to start.
+It may take a few minutes to start.

    :::image type="content" source="media/aks-hci-evaluation-guide/azure-vote-app.png" alt-text="Screenshot of the Azure Vote App in an Edge browser.":::